wistia/wistia-open-docs/README.md

 * embedType: "seo"
 * controlsVisibleOnLoad: false

+### How to Add/Update Embedded Code

+For single line code, use the `<code>` block with class "full_width".

+For inline code, just wrap in backticks.

+For involved code blocks, use the [codeblock plugin](https://raw.github.com/freerobby/blog/master/source/_posts/2013-01-26-remove-merged-branches-from-git.markdown) syntax.

 ### How to Add/Update Links

 Links also use a custom filter, so we can control the root path: